 Geothermal Heat Pump: $500 OR $100/ton (whichever is greater)

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Net metering factors in after your solar system is up and running.
-If you have a net metering agreement with your Columbia City utility company, it will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some locations, this credit is dollar-for-dollar, while in others you may receive a refund equivalent to a percentage of the value.
+- Net Metering: Net metering factors in once your solar system is up and running.
+If you've signed a net metering agreement with your Columbia City utility company, it will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some locations, this credit is dollar-for-dollar, while in other areas you might receive a refund equivalent to a percentage of the value.

 Federal Solar Incentives

-To know exactly how much the ITC could save you, speak with your local Columbia City solar panel installation expert.
+To better understand exactly how much money the ITC could save you, contact your local Columbia City solar panel installer.

 State & Local Solar Incentives

 Some solar incentives are often also offered at the local or state level.
 Similar to federal incentives, these may include tax credits, rebates and more.
 Incentives may be given by the state of Indiana, or by your county or municipality.
 Some incentives may be available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Columbia City

 The variety of available solar incentives has helped tremendously increase the adoption of solar energy nationwide over the last 15 years.
 You can get solar incentives from the Indiana government, the federal government or your local utility company.
 Getting in touch with your local Columbia City solar panel installer is an excellent first step towards getting all the incentives you qualify for when you switch to solar energy.